richmagkessie/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 ### More Data Structures: Set, Dictionary

 Learnt:
-- What are sets and how to use them
+- Sets and their usage in python
 - What are the most common methods of set and how to use them
 - When to use sets versus lists
 - How to iterate into a set